jonaheinke/nonogram_solver/README.md

 Last you write the row numbers.

-You can leave unused cells out or empty or use spaces so it looks more nice.
+You can leave unused cells out or empty or use spaces so the number clusters look more like a complete matrix.

 Call the program with the path to the [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) described under Commandline Usage.